paolostyle/advent-of-code-2021/README.md

 I don't know Rust at all though, so that might be tough.

-Since it's going pretty well I'll try to have decently fast solutions, below 5ms of execution on release build on my PC.
+~~Since it's going pretty well I'll try to have decently fast solutions, below 5ms of execution on release build on my PC.~~ that did not work on day 12

 ## Create new puzzle